tentone/nunuStudio/CODESTYLE.md

 - Avoid branching instructions when possible
   - Branches are discouraged in shaders, as they can reduce the ability to execute operations in parallel.
-  - Use preprocessing for branching in all constant values.
+  - Use pre-processing for branching in all constant values.
 - Avoid and/or eliminate loop instructions as much as possible.
 - Be careful when performing vectorial operations.
 Not all graphics processors include vector processors.